top of page

 3d printing

-Grade 4: Paper Mache Sculptures
+Grade 4: Papier Mache Sculptures

 Students chose an animal to research and sculpt with paper mache.
 The first step in creating their sculpture was to use the grid method to enlarge their image.
+This was a great way to integrate math and art and really helped the children see the value of both in real life.

 architect class